arthurmensch/covidom_analysis/Readme.md

 - `eval_tree.ipynb` produces Figure 4.

-The data from `data/shuffled.csv` is a random sample from our database, with permuted columns -- it is therefore *fake data*.
+The data from `data/shuffled.csv` are generated data with the same columns as the one that we use for analysis -- it is therefore *fake data*, but can be used with our scripts.

 The real data is available upon request.
 It has to be analysed on APHP servers.